JoseGGonzales/PokePet/README.md

-This our group Project for our Webprogramming class
+This is our group Project for our Web programming class
 Team:
-Jose Gonzales
+Jose Gonzales,
-Cristian Deleon
+Cristian Deleon,
-Ravi Nagi
+Ravi Nagi;